Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 Profitable in every way (for Publishers)

-Publishers may find CPM incredibly lucrative, as they can earn money simply by placing ad codes on their websites.
-This approach is easier than making money with affiliate marketing, when you are paid commissions only for purchases.
+Direct publishers may find CPM incredibly lucrative, as they can earn money simply by placing ad codes on their websites.
+This approach is easier than making money with affiliate marketing and direct sales, when you are paid commissions only for purchases.

-However, CPM rates aren’t as high as other models, so if you want to make money from your website via ad revenue, you’ll need a lot of web traffic or highly-demanded social traffic.
+However, CPM rates aren’t as high as other models, so if you want to make money from your website via ad revenue generation, you’ll need a lot of web traffic or highly-demanded social traffic.
 There are also ways to capitalize on paid Facebook traffic that many Adsterra publishers use.

 Cheaper brand awareness and recognition (for advertisers)